- Making deductions from an employee's pay

 PAYE (pay as you earn)

-You need to deduct PAYE from your employee's salary and wages at the approved rate.
-This rate includes ACC earner's levy.
+You need to deduct PAYE from your employee's salary and wages.
+This includes ACC earner's levy.

-Use our PAYE/KiwiSaver deductions calculator to determine the amount of PAYE to deduct from their salary and wages.
+Use our PAYE/KiwiSaver deductions calculator to determine the amount to deduct from their salary and wages.

 You may be required to make child support deductions from your employees pay.
-If you are, Inland Revenue will send you a notice detailing the amount you need to deduct.
+We'll send you a notice with the amount you need to deduct.

-Some employees may have a student loan and will use a student loan (SL) tax code.
-Depending on how much you pay them and which tax code they use you'll need to deduct student loan repayments as per the PAYE tables each time you pay them.
+Some employees may use a student loan (SL) extension to their tax code.
+You'll need to deduct student loan amounts as per the PAYE tables each time you pay them.

-Unless new employees qualify for an exemption from automatic enrolment, you will need to start KiwiSaver deductions from their first pay.
+Unless you have new employees eho don't need to be automatically enrolled, you'll need to start KiwiSaver deductions from their first pay.
 Information about deductions can be found in our KiwiSaver employer guide (KS4).

 You're required to make employer contributions towards your employee's KiwiSaver account or complying fund.
 The minimum amount you'll need to contribute is 3% of your employee's salary or wage.

-You'll have to deduct tax from the employer superannuation cash contributions you pay to your employee's KiwiSaver or superannuation account.
+You'll have to deduct tax from the employer contributions you pay to your employee's KiwiSaver or superannuation account.
 This is called employer superannuation contribution tax (ESCT).

 Fringe benefits are benefits provided to employees in addition to their salary and wages or as part of their salary package.
-If you provide fringe benefits (perks) to your employees or shareholder-employees, generally you must pay Fringe benefit tax (FBT) on the value of these benefits and need to file FBT returns.
-Most employers prefer to file their FBT returns online as the online process helps get it right.
+Generally you must pay fringe benefit tax (FBT) on the value of these benefits and file FBT returns.
+You can do this in myIR.

-The four main groups of fringe benefits are:
+The four main types of fringe benefits are:

-Generally, if a vehicle is available for your employees or shareholder-employees private use, you'll be liable for FBT whether or not your employee actually uses the vehicle privately.
+Generally, if a vehicle is available for your employees or shareholder-employees private use, you'll be liable for FBT whether or not the vehicle is used privately.
 But there are some exemptions.

 Free, subsidised, or discounted goods or services